einverne/skritter-html5/README.md

 - Node.js
 - (Optional) Audio files

 All of the essential media files are now included in the repository.
 The audio files can be downloaded and placed in the `public_html/media/audio` directory, but it will greatly slow down building and testing the application.
 You can find this link for those at the bottom.
 First you'll need to install the dependencies for gruntjs.
-Navigate to the public_html directory and run the follow command.
+Navigate to the root directory and run the follow command.

 	npm install